charlesfrye/minimodal/README.md

 ## Features

 - gRPC-based Communication: Utilizes gRPC for client-server communication, just like big girl Modal.
-- Remote Python Execution: Sends Python functions and their arguments from client to server for execution, just like big girl Modal
+- Remote Python Execution: Sends Python modules, functions, and arguments from client to server for execution, just like big girl Modal

 ## Video